 The players spoke with a mock Spanish accent to reduce any racial tensions.
 They took on all comers – college, semi-pro, and white teams, including the major-league Metropolitans at the first Polo Grounds.
 The first Polo Grounds was the first commercial ballpark in Manhattan located opposite Central Park on 110th Street.
 In business until 1915, the Cuban Giants were a pre-Negro league powerhouse.
 Their rivalry with the New York Gorhams, named after a Black tavern owner on Thompson Street in the Village, even included raiding each team’s stars.

 One of those stars was Frank Grant, considered the greatest African-American player of the 19th-century.
 Grant played for both the Gorhams and Cuban Giants.
 Sadly, Grant lived out his post-playing days in obscurity.
-He worked as a waiter and porter and lived on Minetta Lane, part of the Village called “Little Africa” for the many African Africans who lived there.
+He worked as a waiter and porter and lived on Minetta Lane, part of the Village called “Little Africa” for the many African-Africans who lived there.
 Grant was enshrined in the Baseball Hall of Fame in 2006, almost 70 years after he died.

-Built in the 1880s on the Brooklyn/Queens border, the park was a popular site for professional Brooklyn teams who benefited from loose enforcement of blue laws prohibiting Sunday baseball.
+Built in 1880s on the Brooklyn/Queens border, the park was a popular site for professional Brooklyn teams who benefited from loose enforcement of blue laws prohibiting Sunday baseball.
 Pre-Negro league teams like the Cuban Genuine Giants played here in the 1890s.
-The field was later home to the New York Royal Giants (1912).
+The field was later home for the New York Royal Giants (1912).
 The park was modified for various uses through the years and demolished for commercial industrialization in 1959.

 Originally a racetrack, the 15,000-seat Dexter Park hosted a myriad of athletic contests, from semi-pro baseball games to rodeos, boxing matches, and more from 1889 through 1956.
 Located on Jamaica Ave. and 76th Street near the Brooklyn/Queens border, the park was the longtime home of the semi-pro Bushwicks, a white team who regularly took on barnstorming Black and Negro league teams.
 It was also home to the Eastern Colored League’s Brooklyn Royal Giants in the 1920s.
 Dexter was demolished in 1956 for housing construction.

-By 1920, the Great Migration, with the promise of a freer and better life for Southern Black people, increased New York’s African American population to 154,000.
+By 1920, the Great Migration, with the promise of a freer and better life for Southern Blacks, increased New York’s African-American population to 154,000.
 Baseball was finding its own important niche in Black communities.
 Despite prevailing prejudices, amplified by the overtly racist 1915 film “Birth of a Nation,” African-American teams fostered high-level competition.
-In New York, the Lincoln Giants (1911-30), became a barnstorming juggernaut, going 108-12 in their first season.
+In New York, the Lincoln Giants (1911-30), became a barnstorming juggernaut, going 108-12 their first season.
 They featured pitching legend Smokey Joe Williams and shortstop John Henry (Pop) Lloyd, who Babe Ruth believed was the greatest player who ever lived.
 Alas, there was no house that Pop built; the Lincoln Giants mostly played home games at Olympic Field in Harlem between 1911 and 1919.

 Olympic Field opened in 1904 in the middle of Harlem at East 136th and Fifth Ave.
-Enthusiastic crowds in the thousands, often significantly white, watched the Lincoln Giants take on challengers there, from semi-pro teams to major leaguers.
+Enthusiastic crowds in the thousands, often significantly white, watched the Lincoln Giants take on challengers there, from semi-pro teams to major-leaguers.
 They developed a fierce rivalry with the Brooklyn Eagle Giants for the “Colored Championship of Greater New York.”
 When the field was razed for a parking garage in 1920, the grandstands were relocated to the Catholic Protectory Oval, the Lincoln Giants’ new home.

 Situated on the 150-acre grounds of an orphanage in the Parkchester section of the Bronx on East Tremont Ave. and Unionport Road, the Oval was home turf for the New York Lincoln Giants.
 The Giants had relocated from Harlem where they played over the previous ten years from 1920 to 30.
 Other semi-pro and Negro league teams played at the Oval before the Catholic Protectory was leveled in 1938.
 The Met Life Insurance Company developed the site for the Parkchester, then the world’s largest apartment house community.